 The damages in every malpractice claim differ based on the circumstances of the case.
 Our team at O’Connor, Parsons, Lane & Noble will help you calculate the compensation you are owed.

 If You Have Questions About How to Give Express Consent, Contact O’Connor, Parsons, Lane & Noble Today

-In many cases, a physician needs to obtain your informed consent before they perform a medical procedure.
-However, your express consent may not be sufficient if your doctor does not also properly advise you of your diagnosis, your treatment options, and the risks and benefits of all treatment options.
+In many cases, a physician must obtain informed consent before performing a medical procedure.
+However, your express consent may not be sufficient if your doctor does not properly advise you of your diagnosis, treatment options, and the risks and benefits of all treatment options.
 If you or a loved one had to undergo additional treatment or experienced other pain and suffering because a physician performed a procedure without proper consent, contact O’Connor, Parsons, Lane & Noble today.

-At O’Connor, Parsons, Lane & Noble, our history of success and professionalism has gained the respect of our peers and our clients.
+At O’Connor, Parsons, Lane & Noble, our history of success and professionalism has gained our peers and clients' respect.
 Our team achieved the largest medical malpractice verdict of its kind in New Jersey.
-We make it our mission to ensure our clients get the attention they deserve.
+Our mission is to ensure our clients get the attention they deserve.
 In addition, in 2021, seven of our attorneys were selected for inclusion on the 2021 “New Jersey Super Lawyers and Rising Stars” lists.
 Contact our office today to schedule your free, no-obligation case review.
 If you think you have a malpractice claim, you have nothing to lose by speaking to us about your case.